-Once you have been encouraged to apply, complete the online SGS Application Form.
-The SGS application for our program is online at: http://apply.sgs.utoronto.ca/
+If you have been encouraged to apply, complete the online SGS Application Form.
+The SGS application for our program is online at: http://apply.sgs.utoronto.ca/.

 What computer technologies do you use during the 2-year curriculum?

 We use a broad selection of technology and development platforms.
-This includes current versions of Photoshop, Illustrator, Flash, Dreamweaver, Unity, Cinema 4D, Maya, After Effects, OsiriX/Horos/Slicer, and UCSF Chimera, among others.
-We have two computer labs for the exclusive use of our students, with large displays, recent CPUs, graphics tablets, as well as access to 2D and 3D scanners, a 3D printer, and mobile devices.
+This includes current versions of the Adobe Creative Cloud, Unity, Cinema 4D, Maya, Horos, ZBrush, and Chimera, among others.
+We have two computer labs for the exclusive use of our students, with large displays, current CPUs running the Macintosh OS or Windows, and graphics tablets, as well as access to 2D and 3D scanners, a 3D stereolithographic printer, and mobile devices.

 How many students apply and are accepted each year?